Lipoedema on the legs: This is how a healthy diet can help-breakinglatest.news-Breaking Latest News

 There is a permanent, “creeping” inflammation in the pathological fatty tissue.
 It is therefore particularly important to avoid foods that can trigger inflammatory reactions in the body.
 These include saturated fats.
 These are found in foods such as butter, cream, red meat (e.g. beef, pork, lamb), fatty sausages, ready meals, fast food and high-fat dairy products.
 Heavily processed soy foods such as yoghurt or meat substitutes should also be avoided.

-This is due to a type of plant estrogen (phytoestrogen) that can increase sensitivity to pain and promote inflammation.
+The reason for this is a type of plant estrogen (phytoestrogen) that can increase sensitivity to pain and promote inflammation.
 Foods that contain a lot of sugar, such as sweets, soft drinks or fruit juices, are also pro-inflammatory.
-A high salt intake can also contribute to the body storing water and aggravating the symptoms of lipoedema.
+A high salt intake can also contribute to the body storing water and worsening the symptoms of lipoedema.
 French fries, crisps, savory snacks or smoked sausage should therefore only very rarely be on the menu.
 And the consumption of alcohol also leads to water retention, which can impair the lymphatic flow.

 How can a balanced diet help relieve lipedema symptoms?